benwzj/benwzj.github.io/_posts/2025-05-14-ml-core-concept.md

 #### Learning rate
 The learning rate determines the magnitude of the changes to make to the weights and bias during each step of the gradient descent process.

 The model multiplies the gradient by the learning rate to determine the model's parameters (weight and bias values) for the next iteration.
+For example, if the **gradient's magnitude** is 2.5 and the learning rate is 0.01, then the model will change the parameter by 0.025.

 Learning rate is a floating point number you set that influences how quickly the model converges.